+Provide estimates for jurisdictional waters in the review area (check all that apply):

+- Tributary waters: linear feet width (ft).

+- Other non-wetland waters: acres.

+- Identify type(s) of waters:

+- Wetlands: acres.

-Provide of estimates for jurisdictional waters in the review area (check all that apply): Tributary waters: linear feet width (ft).
-Other non-wetland waters: acres.
-Identify type(s) of waters: Wetlands: acres.
-F. NON-JURISDICTIONAL WATERS, INCLUDING WETLANDS (CHECK ALL THAT APPLY): If potential wetlands were assessed within the review area, these areas did not meet the criteria in the 1987 Corps of Engineers Wetland Delineation Manual and/or appropriate Regional Supplements.
+F. NON-JURISDICTIONAL WATERS, INCLUDING WETLANDS (CHECK ALL THAT APPLY):

+If potential wetlands were assessed within the review area, these areas did not meet the criteria in the 1987 Corps of Engineers Wetland Delineation Manual and/or appropriate Regional Supplements.

 Review area included isolated waters with no substantial nexus to interstate (or foreign) commerce.

 Prior to the Jan 2001 Supreme Court decision in "SWANCC," the review area would have been regulated based solely on the "Migratory Bird Rule" (MBR).

+Waters do not meet the "Significant Nexus" standard, where such a finding is required for jurisdiction.
+Explain:

+$\overline{\boxtimes}$ Other: (explain, if not covered above): All water/wetland features within the "Limited Study Area" at the subject property were determined to have no hydrologic connection to Waters of the U.S. The nearest water body is a tributary to Valley Creek, which is located on the eastern portion of the subject property.
+The three individual ponds located within the "Limited Study Area" are man-made features created and utilized by a training facility for teaching the operation of heavy construction equipment.
+Storm water and groundwater seepage are the hydrologic sources for these artificial pond features at the subject property.
+Thus, given the lack of a hydrologic connection to Waters of the U.S., the water/wetland features at the subject property were determined to be non-jurisdictional.
+This determination of non-jurisdiction is in agreement with a U.S. Supreme Court decision (Solid Waste Agency of Northern Cook County v.
+U.S. Army Corps of Engineers, No. 99-1178, January 9, 2001), where USACE has determined that any waters/wetlands on the subject property do not meet the current criteria of Waters of the U.S. under Section 404 of the Clean Water Act.
+The Court ruled that isolated, interstate waters can no longer be considered Waters of the U.S. based solely upon their use by migratory birds.

-H Waters do not meet the "Significant Nexus" standard, where such a finding is required for jurisdiction.
-Explain: Other: (explain, if not covered above): Onici. (explain, il not covered above). acreage estimates for non-jurisdictional waters in the review area, where the sole potential basis of jurisdiction is the MBR i.e., presence of migratory birds, presence of endangered species, use of water for irrigated agriculture), using best professional judgmen t (check all that apply): Ц Non-wetland waters (i.e., rivers, streams): linear feet width (ft).
+Provide acreage estimates for non-jurisdictional waters in the review area, where the sole potential basis of jurisdiction is the MBR factors (i.e., presence of migratory birds, presence of endangered species, use of water for irrigated agriculture), using best professional judgment (check all that apply):

+μ Non-wetland waters (i.e., rive ers, streams): linear feet width (ft).
+Lakes/ponds: ac Other non-wetland waters: Wetlands: res.
+List type of aquatic resource:

+Provide acreage estimates for non-iurisdictional waters in the review area that do not meet the "Significant Nexus" standard, where such a finding is required for jurisdiction (check all that apply):

+Non-wetland waters (i.e., rivers, streams): linear feet, width (ft).
 Lakes/ponds: acres.
 Other non-wetland waters: acres.
-List type of aquatic resource:
+List type of aquatic re esource: Wetlands: acres.

-Provide acreage estimates for non-jurisdictional waters in the review area that do not meet the "Significant Nexus" standard, where such a finding is required for jurisdiction (check all that apply):

-a mame , is required for juilbarenoi (encer a in unac appropri Non-wetland waters (i.e., , rivers, st reams): linear feet, width (ft).
-Lakes/ponds: acres.
-Other non-wetland water s: acres.
-List type of aquatic resou urce: Wetlands: acres.